 Dr. Carlos Mejia, CIO, Rothschild & Co Bank AG and Kevin Gardiner, Global Investment Strategist

-As economies normalise, so too eventually will policy settings.
+We always thought economies would be able to move back towards something approximating “business as usual”.
+But if economies normalize, so too eventually will policy settings.
 US inflation has revived, and may not be quite as “transitory” as the Fed suggests.
 The growing economy will eventually exert more pronounced upward pressure on real interest rates and bond yields.

-At some stage, higher interest rate expectations – as opposed to the more imminent “tapering” of Fed bond purchases – may trouble stock markets too.
+As a result, 2021 is turning out to be better for people and business, but worse for bonds.
+At some stage, higher interest rate expectations may trouble stock markets too.
 But while stock valuations are historically on the high side, they are not prohibitively so, and remain relatively inexpensive when compared to bonds.

 If you wish to review our asset allocation publication, please contact your client adviser.